 Like bird feeders, once a person decides to take up the activity, keeping things clean is a must!

-are regularly contaminated with bird droppings, feathers, algae, dust
+The reasons are obvious and simple.
+Water baths are regularly contaminated with bird droppings, feathers, algae, dust

-feeders cause wild birds to contract disease, leading to sickness or even death.
+Dirty bath water and bird feeders cause wild birds to contract disease, leading to sickness or even death.

 As well bird baths left standing too long with stagnant water could be a breeding ground for mosquitoes carrying West Nile disease and other sickness.

 - Mix a solution of white vinegar (1 part) and water (4 parts).
 After rinsing the bath out, pour the white vinegar and water solution in the bath and let it soak for 15 minutes.

 - Buy a water bath cleaning product.
 There are products that contain natural enzymes, are safe for the environment and as I mentioned earlier safe for birds to drink.

 - A weak bleach and water solution can be used.

 - With your choice of cleaner use a brush to scrub out the water reservoir well.

 - Always rinse thoroughly.